 Although just like WordPress developers, they also improved with time.
 Today, Joomla can handle any website of any kind.

-WordPress and Joomla control most of the World Wide Web today.
+both are control most of the World Wide Web today.
 You might be thinking about your favorite websites and wondering whether they are products of WordPress or Joomla.

 For your interest, let us check some popular websites whose controlling engines are Joomla and WordPress.